LaboonCourses/CS1632_Summer/deliverables/7/deliverable7.md

 There is no need to print out the code.
 It should be available on GitHub or a similar code-sharing site BY THE BEGINNING OF CLASS.

+## Summary

+Please include a summary which includes:

+1. Your greatest challenge or challenges with this project
+2. How difficult you thought it was
+3. What seemed confusing or you wish we had gone over better in class?

 ## Grading
 * Summary - 10%